 - Pick a research article you have read recently.
 Read the topic sentences of all paragraphs: do they communicate the whole story of the paper?
 If not: which parts work well, and which don’t?
 Can you improve some of the topic sentences?

 - Then choose one or two paragraphs from the Introduction or the Discussion section.
 Do they follow the hamburger structure?
 If not: what is the problem?
 Can you improve them by, for example, splitting them or adding/changing the topic or closing sentence?

-- Do you have a paragraph that is not working, but you are not sure what is the problem & how could you improve it?
-Share it in the comments & ask your peers for help.
+- Do you have a paragraph that is not working, but you are not sure what is the problem and how could you improve it?
+Share it in the comments and ask your peers for help.

 Do you want to get example solutions and further explanations about the exercises?
 Then sign up for our Newsletter and gain access to our exclusive writing resources!